osmosis-labs/mesh-security/docs/ibc/Slashing.md

 light client proofs for the same height, and over 1/3 of the validators have double-signed.

 At such a point, the light client will halt and require governance intervention to be restored.
-No packets or acks on any channel between those two chains will be allowed until the governance intervention is complete.
+No packets or ACKs on any channel between those two chains will be allowed until the governance intervention is complete.

 Mesh Security should detect such a state and likewise freeze the relevant `external-staking`